katyamust/ml-expr-fw/README.md

 - [This notebook](samples/ner_sample/notebooks/flair_ner.html) shows the full implementation of a Named Entity Recognition problem
 - [This notebook](samples/ner_sample/notebooks/flair_ner_clean.html) shows the same, after the modules have been implemented (final outcome)

+## Using this framework?
+Trying it out? decided not to?
+We'd like to hear.
+Please fill in [this (very) short survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9LagCGNW01LpMix2pnFWFJUOE1ROElWTldGWTNGRVU4WkM0NE9GOTYzNi4u)

 ## Why use this framework

 Machine learning experimentation is a complex process which can take many months,